chef/chef-web-docs/content/platforms.md

 ### Support for Derived Platforms

-Derived platforms are platforms that are fundamentally the same as a commercially supported platform.
-Chef does not explicitly test derived platforms as part of our development and release process, only commercially supported platforms are tested.
-Derived platforms are only supported until that platform diverges from a commercially supported parent platform.
-Continued functionality for derived platforms is likely, but not guaranteed.
+Chef does not explicitly test or provide builds for derived distributions other than those in our supported platform list.
+However, if the derived distribution is a direct rebuild of the originating distribution and has not diverged in functionality or packaged dependencies, Chef will support our customers through our normal channels.

 ## Platforms